HappyStinson/rasmusnordling.se/_drafts/almedalen.md

 --
 Hello again!
-My first week of the summer vacation is soon over and I have been spending time in Visby and participating in political activities around Almedalen (the worlds largest democracy meeting gound?).
+My first week of the summer vacation is soon over and I have been spending time in Visby and participating in political activities around Almedalen (the worlds largest democracy meeting ground?).
-It has been perhaps the best week of the year so far and despite being sceptical and believeing Almedalen would be boring, I must admit I was totally wrong.
+It has been perhaps the best week of the year so far and despite being skeptical and believing Almedalen would be boring, I must admit I was totally wrong.
 There's so much more to see and do than just passively listen to self-righteous(?) politicians.
 I'm just going to briefly highlight some of the seminars that I've attended.
 Saturday - party in Visby with kubb(?) and beer at the night club Gutekällaren.
 I reflected over how night clubs really isn't my natural habitat.
-Nothing wrong with the setting (lokalen), it was just too crowded, overpricy and too much alcohol and cigarette smoke.
+Nothing wrong with the setting (lokalen), it was just too crowded, overpricey and too much alcohol and cigarette smoke.
 I can't tell if the problem was me being too sober and getting hung up on things or if I just would've been miserable no matter what.
 I'm a much more stiffer person these days...
 Almedalen Week
 Sunday
 Initiativ Samutveckling. evolving conversation about climate, cycling and... basinkomst,